Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Neural Network specifications

 \section{Neural Network specifications}

 The NN architecture used in this work is depicted in \Cref{fig:NN_architecture}.
-It includes at least one LSTM layer, at least one dropout layer, one fully connected (FC) layer and a Gaussian error linear units (GELUs) activation function \cite{hendrycks2016gaussian}.
+It includes at least one LSTM layer, at least one dropout layer, one fully connected (FC) layer and a Gaussian error linear unit (GELU) activation function \cite{hendrycks2016gaussian}.
 The 25-dimensional input consists of 21 sensor measurements, 3 operation modes, and 1 variable indicating the age of the engine, where each input is passed as a window of length 50 to the network.